AET-DevOps26/team-efficiency-o-ubahn/system-structure.md

 ### Recipe Service
 The core service.
 Receives a recipe generation request from the client, fetches the user's ingredients from the Inventory Service and preferences from the User Service, then calls the GenAI Service to generate a recipe.
 Also handles saving and retrieving favourite recipes.

-### GenAI Service (Python / LangChain)
+### GenAI Service (Python / FastAPI)
-An independent Python microservice that receives a structured prompt (ingredients + preferences) and returns a generated recipe.
+An independent Python microservice that receives the user's ingredients (with expiry dates) and preferences, builds a structured prompt, and returns a generated recipe as JSON via an OpenAI-compatible LLM (Logos cloud in production, local Ollama in dev).

 ---